-You do not need to apply if you are getting Child Benefit (and are providing the child with fulltime care), Carer’s Allowance, Carer’s Benefit or Respite Care Grant.
-We will treat your claim for Child Benefit, Carer’s Allowance, Carer’s Benefit or Respite Care Grant as an application to become a homemaker and will note this on your insurance record automatically.
+You do not need to apply if you are getting Child Benefit (and are providing the child with full-time care), Carer’s Allowance, Carer’s Benefit or Carer's Support Grant (replaces Respite Care Grant).
+We will treat your claim for Child Benefit, Carer’s Allowance, Carer’s Benefit or Carer's Support Grant as an application to become a homemaker and will note this on your insurance record automatically.

 If you are not getting any of these payments, but you have cared for a child under age 12 or an ill or disabled person age 12 or over at any time from 6